-Did you know that Chester Zoo has a science team?
+Did you know that we have our own science team?

 MEET THE EXPERTS…